The Capacity Building Program

 Intellectual Property Literacy

-A cornerstone of innovation, and the Innovation Supercluster Initiative, is the commercialization of intellectual property (IP).
+A cornerstone of innovation, and the Global Innovation Cluster Initiative, is the commercialization of intellectual property (IP).
 Canada has always been a country of inventors and innovators.
 We have strong scientific capacity that leads to the creation of new knowledge and technologies; however, we lag behind other industrialized nations in our ability to realize the value of IP.
 This is despite the numerous studies that indicate that SMEs that hold IP are four times more likely to export and 64 per cent more likely to be high-growth firms than those who do not.

 While there is still much to learn, Canadian companies and PIC members have a high interest in intellectual property.
 Recent successes in leveraging and commercializing IP will continue to drive this demand.